Table of Contents

 The above packages supply the CodeLite IDE.
 Also available is wxCrafter, its gui-designer plugin.
-There are three types of 32 and 64 bit packages here: for debian wheezy and ubuntu versions 13.10 (saucy) and 14.04 (trusty); for ubuntu 14.10 (utopic); and for fedora 20 and openSUSE 12.3.
-It's possible that some of these will work on earlier distro versions too, but only if you build CodeLite yourself against wxWidgets-3.0.1 (even then that's untested, but the utopic ones are likeliest to work).
-Instead you can find older wxCrafter packages via the previous-releases pages.
+There are several types of 32 and 64 bit packages here: for debian jessie and the official stretch (testing); ubuntu xenial and for yakkety (for CodeLite 10.0unofficial); for the official xenial CodeLite, currently 9.1; for the official yakkety CodeLite, currently 9.2; for the official zesty CodeLite 10.0; for fedora 25; and for openSUSE 42.2.
+The unofficial ones will not work on earlier distro versions as they are built against wxWidgets-3.1 (though they might work if you build your own CodeLite against wx3.1...).
+Instead you can find older CodeLite/wxCrafter packages via the previous-releases pages.

 Download and install them with alongside CodeLite (it will do no harm to install wxCrafter without CodeLite, but it won't run!).

 What if you don't want to use a package, or there isn't one that your distro supports?
-If you want to build your own CodeLite, here are the wxCrafter libs that the packages contain.
+If you want to build your own CodeLite (using wxWidgets 3.1), or are using the official xenial ones (which use wx3.0.2), here are the wxCrafter libs that the packages contain.

 You will also need the file wxgui.zip that contains some of wxCrafter's bitmaps.
 This needs to end up inside the CodeLite 'share' installation (e.g. in /usr/share/codelite/).
 The wxCrafter.so itself needs to go in CodeLite's 'plugins' dir, which by default is probably /usr/lib/codelite/.